Kenya Railways Corporation

 Kenya Railways Corporation (KRC), also Kenya Railways (KR) is the national railway of Kenya.
 Established in 1977, KR is a state corporation.

 History

-The original Uganda Railway was transformed into the East African Railways and Harbours Corporation (EAR&H) after World War I. The EAR&H managed the railways of Uganda, Kenya, and Tanganyika until the collapse of the East African Community in 1977.
+The original Uganda Railway was transformed into the East African Railways and Harbours Corporation (EAR&H) after World War II.
+The EAR&H managed the railways of Uganda, Kenya, and Tanganyika until the collapse of the East African Community in 1977.
 KR then took over the Kenyan part of the EARC.